ctriv/kube-cert-manager/docs/deploy-with-minikube.md

 # Deploy kube-cert-manager with minikube Guide

-This guild will walk you through deploying the Kubernetes Certificate Manager on your local box using miniKube.
+This guide will walk you through deploying the Kubernetes Certificate Manager on your local box using miniKube.
-This guild also assumes that you have docker already installed, VM software like virtualBox, and GO.
+This guide also assumes that you have docker already installed, VM software like virtualBox, and GO.
 GO version 1.10 was used in this guide.

 ## High Level Tasks